 Education Department

-License-Track Degrees from Accredited Education Program
+License-Track Degrees from an Accredited Education Program

-Taylor University’s national- and state-accredited Education programs seek to develop competent, caring, and reflective teachers who are prepared for both local and global service.
 We offer license-track degrees in Elementary Education and Secondary Education, and a degree in Educational Studies for those who love education but don’t want to be a licensed classroom teacher.
 You’ll learn to make professional decisions, plan engaging instruction, interact with learners, and create stimulating learning environments.

-Our freshmen Education majors are placed in local schools right away, giving our students 100+ hours before student teaching even begins.
+Our freshman Education majors are placed in local schools right away, giving our students 500+ hours before student teaching even begins.
 That’s more hours in the Indiana classrooms than many other university education programs.
 Local and international practicums allow students to observe classroom behaviors, assist teachers, and begin putting education theories into practice.
 You’ll build upon these short-term practicums with student teaching opportunities during your senior year.

 Fully Accredited, Fully Prepared